How much does an LLC cost in Michigan?

 Michigan requires you to keep your LLC’s information up to date by filing an Annual Report (also called the Annual Statement in Michigan).

 The Michigan LLC Annual Report costs $25 per year.
-This fee is paid every year for the life of your LLC.
+This fee is paid every year for the life of your LLC, and this requirement applies to all Michigan LLCs.

 Michigan Business Licenses and Permits Fees (varies)

-Depending on where your LLC does business in Michigan and the industry you’re in, you may need to obtain a business license and/or permit.
+Depending on where your LLC does business in Michigan and the industry you’re in, you may need to obtain business licenses and/or permits.
 For example, many businesses in Michigan need a sales and use tax license to collect sales and use tax on products sold directly to consumers.

 The costs for your business license or permit will vary depending on location and industry, but usually the fees are not very high.